jpwogaman/template/NOTES.md

 ## Instruments

 - [ ] make sure CSS is working perfectly
-    - [ ] CC5 back to CC1
+    - [x] CC5 back to CC1 - I also reset the CC38 back to CC58
-    - [ ] see if disabling "EXT" in Kontakt disables the tempo sync for measured tremolos. might be a better fix overall
+    - [x] see if disabling "EXT" in Kontakt disables the tempo sync for measured tremolos. might be a better fix overall - DOES NOT DISABLE TEMPO SYNC!

 - [ ] configure pan & levels for harp, strings, section piano, brass